 The Family Educational Rights and Privacy Act (FERPA) affords eligible students certain rights with respect to their education records.
 (An "eligible student" under FERPA is a student who is 18 years of age or older or who attends a postsecondary institution.)
-The policy in its entirety can be found on DynamicPolicy.
+The policy in its entirety can be found within the university's Dynamic Policies.